 Medications may also be used to decrease the production of fluid and control eye pressure.
 They are usually topical eye drops and oral medications.
 These drugs may cause side effects and must be carefully administered.

 Although lost vision cannot be restored, most children with congenital glaucoma live active lives with proper treatment.
-If you are in the Reading, Pottsville, Pottstown and Wyomissing, PA area and are concerned about your child’s eyes, get in touch with Eye Consultants of Pennsylvania to find out more about the treatment options.
+If you are in the Reading, Pottsville, Pottstown, Lebanon and Wyomissing, PA area and are concerned about your child’s eyes, get in touch with Eye Consultants of Pennsylvania to find out more about the treatment options.